-Stated capital comprises share capital.
+Stated capital comprises share capital and share premium.

 Share capital issued by the company is recorded at the proceeds received, net of issue costs.

 Incremental costs directly attributable to the issue of new shares or options, other than in connection with a business combination, are shown in equity as a deduction, net of tax, from the proceeds.